hisume/airgap-charts/README.md

   - ./helm-charts/<chart>/values.yaml (image override snippet for private ECR)

 How it Works (high level)
-- Discovers addons from ./values.yaml (or a path you supply).
-It supports:
+- Discovers addons from ./values.yaml (or a path you supply) OR from a pre-built catalog file (see “Catalog Mode”).
-  - A top-level “addons” key (list or map) with fields like chart, repository (or repoUrl), targetRevision (version), release name, optional oci_namespace
-  - Heuristic discovery for objects containing chart + repository/repoUrl
 - For each addon:
-  - Resolves chart version (—latest or pinned targetRevision)
+  - Resolves chart version (--latest or pinned version)
   - Downloads chart and logs dependency graph (Chart.yaml + charts/ tree)
   - Renders chart (optionally with dependencies) and extracts image strings using yq
   - Validates each image exists (crane manifest) and copies to ECR (crane cp)